The Ultimate Guide to Beet Recipes

-I find their flavour more mellow and less earthy than red beets, so they're great for someone who's uncertain about beet's distinctive flavour.
+I find their flavor more mellow and less earthy than red beets, so they're great for someone who's uncertain about beet's distinctive flavor.
 They're also gorgeous on a plate beside red beets.

 Striped or Chioggia Beets

-Striped Beets have pretty rings of colour, similar to a candy cane.
+Striped Beets have pretty rings of color, similar to a candy cane.
 I like them best sliced paper thin and served raw so you can see their strips.
-Once you cook them, most of their bands of colour disappears.
+Once you cook them, most of their bands of color disappear.

 Baby beets are simply young beets that have been pulled from the ground early.
 They're extra tender and a real treat.
 I like to roast them with both a few inches of their stems and their tails on; they're extra pretty this way.

 Sugar beets are a variety of beet that is grown commercially for its high sugar content.
-They're white in colour and much larger than a typical cooking beet.
+They're white in color and much larger than a typical cooking beet.